 This is a process load and the station has been working above its normal capacity for a few years.
-Although pipework capacity is theoretically exceeded, actual operating data suggests that pipework performance is adequate at current flowrates.
-Upgrade is not scheduled.
+Although pipework capacity is theoretically exceeded, actual operating data suggests that pipework velocity is not presenting any problems at current flow rates.
+Upgrade is not scheduled, but the flows will continue to be monitored for evidence of problems.